Code-Institute-Submissions/mythic_gm/README.md

   <img src="assets/images/how-to-modal.png">

   All of the text explaining how to use the app is found in a modal window that the user can open without going to a new page.
+Overall I wanted it to feel like a rulebook, as many users of this app would be familiar with having 1-2 rulebooks open at all times to play a game.

   It will darken the background to create contrast with the app and it has its own unique scrollbar which I feel will not distract from the aesthetics of the app.

-  This gave me a lot of freedom to write as much content as I wanted for the how-to-use section without cluttering up the site and affecting the user experience.
+  This gave me a lot of freedom to write as much content as I wanted for the how-to-use section without cluttering up the site and affecting the user experience. unfortunately, the how to section is to cramped on mobile view, so at smaller screen widths, the iframes are replaced with clickable links and some of the less important paragraphs will not be displayed.

    The app can be quite complicated to use, so I am very pleased with the how-to section and how in-depth it went with explaining everything and giving examples of use.

   ## Emulator <p id="emulator"></p>